 This kind of software doesn’t have to cost you a lot and it will make running your B&B incredibly simple, so it’s definitely worth the investment!

-Why not check out eviivo’s My Diary?
+Why not check out eviivo’s Property Manager?
 It is packed full of all of these features and designed to help your business run like clockwork.

 3. What an online booking system can do for your business

 Technology has advanced in such a way that you can effectively manage all your bookings from start to finish on the go, whether you use a laptop, tablet or smartphone.
 Some of the most useful things that you can do with an online booking system are:

 - Get bookings from a number of different online channels, including Expedia and TripAdvisor

 - Easy access to guest information

 As great as high demand for your property is, occasionally this can cause a spot of bother so it’s important to know how to handle a sticky situation.
 Let’s look at an example.

 Say you have three double rooms all booked up, and one twin room which is empty.
 You receive an enquiry from a couple who want a double room for five nights – what’s your plan of action?